Cyber1S/cyberchat/README.md

 ### Heroku one-click deploy

-Deploying CyberChat to Heroku is a breeze.
+Deploying Cyber1SChat to Heroku is a breeze.
 It's as simple as clicking this button:

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/cyber1s/cyber1schat/tree/master)

-Follow this [link](https://www.chat.cyber1s.com/docs/environment-variables) to understand setting the correct environment variables for the app to work with all the features.
+Follow this [link](https://chat.cyber1s.com/docs/environment-variables) to understand setting the correct environment variables for the app to work with all the features.
 There might be breakages if you do not set the relevant environment variables.

 ### DigitalOcean 1-Click Kubernetes deployment

-CyberChat now supports 1-Click deployment to DigitalOcean as a kubernetes app.
+Cyber1SChat now supports 1-Click deployment to DigitalOcean as a kubernetes app.

 <a href="https://marketplace.digitalocean.com/apps/cyber1schat?refcode=f2238426a2a8" alt="Deploy to DigitalOcean">
   <img width="200" alt="Deploy to DO" src="https://www.deploytodo.com/do-btn-blue.svg"/>